guillaume-azarias/Supervised-Machine-Learning-Challenge/README.md

-# Supervised Learning Challenge
+## Supervised Machine Learning challenge on an imbalanced dataset

+*Keywords:*

+**Imbalanced dataset, XGBClassifier**

+*Forewords:*

+This script has been written during a Kaggle competition at the [Propulsion Academy](https://propulsion.academy/) during the Data Science Bootcamp 2020 (you can check the final project presentation of the student batch [here](https://drive.google.com/file/d/1WYcEVMIcYaRl6J4hg43KhBM5hvwHtYui/view?usp=sharing)).
+It was co-written with Chris Riccione.

+*Dataset:*

-Let’s take what you’ve learned over the past week and put it into practice.
-The dataset we will be using contains two CSV files ‘features’ and ‘target’.
+The dataset contains two CSV files ‘features’ and ‘target’.
 Each row in the ‘features’ belongs to a ‘measurement’ and each column represents a ‘feature’.
-For each row in the ‘features’ you have a corresponding class label in ‘target’.
-You can consider the row-numbers as keys.

-You will have to use data labelled as ‘train’ for implementing the models.
-You have to submit the results that you obtain from the predictions of your Machine Learning models from the data labelled as ‘test’.
+For each row in the ‘features’ there is a corresponding class label in ‘target’.
+Row-numbers are considered as keys.
+A dataset named ‘train’ was used to implement the models.
+The results obtained from the predictions of the Machine Learning models were submitted using a test dataset.

-Complete the following:
+*Challenge:*

-- Explore your data.
-Can you identify anything interest that is worth noting from the data?
+- Explore the data.
+Identify anything interest that is worth noting from the data?
 - Define a set of possible classifiers and show which one performs best.
 Keep in mind the problem of overfitting.
 - Using feature selection try to reduce the number of features.
-In the dataset you have over 120 features.
-Find the good ones for your classifier.
+In the dataset there are over 120 features.
+Find the good ones for the classifier.

-Keep in mind that there is no best solution to the challenge.
-Show how you approach a problem, and the skills/methods you use in that approach.

-### Evaluation Process:
-Sklearn scoring technique to increase is ‘f1_macro’.
-After you finish your best model, please save your predictions to CSV file with the column names ‘Id’ and ‘Predicted’.
-No index column!

-Submit your CSV file in ‘Submit Predictions’ section.

-You can check your score in ‘My Submissions’ section and choose the one to make it Final Score by checking the ‘Use for Final Score’ checkbox.
+*Note on the data:*

+The data exploration revealed that the dataset was **imbalanced**.
+The key in this challenge was to downsample the groups containing the most frequent label to prevent **overfitting*.